echoprotocol/echowiki/advanced/node-operators/node-config.md

   --registrar-account arg               Registration: ID of registrar account
-                                        on this node (should be imported as account-info) --registration-difficulty arg (=)    Registration: complexity of POW task to register account
+                                        on this node (should be imported as account-info) --registration-difficulty arg         Registration: complexity of POW task to register account.
+Default is 20

-Options for plugin account_history:
+Options for plugin history:
   --track-account arg                   Account history: Account ID to track
                                         history for (may specify multiple
                                         times)
-  --partial-operations arg              Account history: Keep only those
+  --max-ops-per-account arg             Account history: Maximum number of
-                                        operations in memory that are related
-                                        to account history tracking --max-ops-per-account arg             Account history: Maximum number of operations per account will be kept in memory
+                                        operations per account will be kept in memory --track-contract arg                  Contract history: Contract ID to track history for (may specify multiple
+                                        times)
+  --max-ops-per-contract arg            Contract history: Maximum number of
+                                        operations per contract will be kept in memory --partial-operations arg              History: Keep only those operations in memory that are related to history
+                                        tracking

+Options for plugin ethrpc:
+  --ethrpc-endpoint arg                 Endpoint for EthRPC to listen on --ethrpc-registration-task-lifetime arg (=20)
+                                        Lifetime of registration tasks(in
+                                        blocks)

 Options for plugin snapshot:
   --snapshot-at-block arg               Snapshots: Block number after which to